More than your body, greater than all limitation, is the True Self, infinite in nature.

 Spiritual effort is required.
 Through spiritual practices one is made manifest into their powerful Self.

 The Pillars of the Process

-Reason, Meditation, Spiritual Practice, Mindfulness, Internalization and Letting Go of waste – these are the requirements of finding Gnosis… of finding the Greater Soul Self.
+Reason, Quieting the mind, Spiritual Practice, Mindfulness, Internalization and Letting Go of waste – these assist with Gnosis.

 While the philosophical ideologies are a great starting point, one should reason on their own, to their own conclusions.

 Through silence of thoughts, observation of self, and surrounding reality reveals the True Nature of all things.

 The writ of practice is paramount.
 Whether one chooses daily ritual, ceremony, mantra or some other practice, it will focus the mind to a greater end.

 As much as possible, the I strive to remain the continuous observer, mindful of every breath, every state of change.